 (2) As reported on Schedule 13G/A filed with the SEC on February 10, 2021, reporting information as of December 31, 2020.
-The Schedule 13G/A indicates that the shares are held by 8 separate entities and that none of these entities beneficially owns 5% or more of the outstanding PGE
+The Schedule 13G/A indicates that the shares are held by 8 separate entities and that none of these entities beneficially owns 5% or more of the outstanding PGE common stock.
+According to Schedule 13G/A, includes sole voting power with respect to 0 shares, shared voting power with respect to 146,462 shares, sole dispositive power with respect to 9,022,433 shares, and shared dispositive power with respect to 220,900 shares.

-SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS.
-DIRECTORS AND EXECUTIVE OFFICERS
+SECURITY OWNERSHIP OF CERTAIN BENEFICIAL OWNERS, DIRECTORS AND EXECUTIVE OFFICERS